JasperFx/jasper/docs/guide/messages/handlers.md

 See <[linkto:documentation/integration/customizing_envelopes]> for more information on interacting with `Envelope` objects.

-## Using the Current IExecutionContext
+## Using the Current IMessageContext

-If you want to access or use the current `IExecutionContext` for the message being handled to send response messages or maybe to enqueue local commands within the current outbox scope, just take in `IExecutionContext` as a method argument like in this example:
+If you want to access or use the current `IMessageContext` for the message being handled to send response messages or maybe to enqueue local commands within the current outbox scope, just take in `IMessageContext` as a method argument like in this example:

 <!-- snippet: sample_PingHandler -->